Twitter CEO Jack Dorsey told a congressional committee Wednesday that the social media company is exploring blockchain solutions for its platform.

 Dorsey was responding to a question Democratic committee member Doris Matsui posed during an U.S. House of Representatives Committee on Energy and Commerce hearing that focused on user privacy protections, misinformation, content moderation and alleged bias against political conservatives on Twitter.

 “You previously expressed interest in the broad applications of blockchain technology, including potentially in an effort to verify identity to fight misinformation and scams.
-What potential applications do you see for blockchain?”
-Matsui, the representative for California’s 6th congressional district, asked.
+What potential applications do you see for blockchain?” asked Matsui, the representative for California’s 6th congressional district.

 “First and foremost we need to start with the problems that we’re trying to solve and the problems we’re solving for our customers and look at all available technology in order to understand if it could help us accelerate or make those outcomes much better.
 Blockchain is one that I think has a lot of untapped potential, specifically around distributed trust and distributed enforcement potentially.”

 “We haven’t gone as deep as we’d like just yet in understanding how we might apply this technology to the problems we’re facing at Twitter, but we do have people within the company thinking about it today,” Dorsey continued.

 That the company is examining possible fixes for double-checking user identities and policing content legitimacy to shore up digital trust is unsurprising, given recent events on the social media website and at Dorsey’s other company Square, where he is also CEO.